working-as-designed/working-as-designed.github.io/_posts/2025-05-05-helloworld.md

             custom: custom-sidebar

     ```
-6. Create some helper scripts
+6. Create some helper scripts.
+Someday (probably soon) I'll move these into a dedicated directory.
     1. New Post boilerplate
         ```py
         import os